The 9 Best Mobile CMS Platforms for Developers in 2025

 Key features:

-- REST and GraphQL APIs: Deliver content efficiently to any mobile framework, including React Native and Flutter.
+- REST and GraphQL APIs: Deliver content efficiently to any mobile framework, including React Native and Flutter with optimized queries that reduce payload size and improve app performance.

-- Custom content modeling: Structure your content to match your app's exact needs.
+- Custom content modeling: Structure your content to match your app's exact needs with a visual builder that supports complex relationships and field types.

-- Plugin ecosystem: Extend functionality with Strapi plugins for mobile or build your own.
+- Plugin ecosystem: Extend functionality with the Strapi Marketplace featuring plugins specifically designed for mobile applications or build your own custom extensions.

-- Flexible deployment: Use Strapi Cloud for instant setup or self-host to scale faster
+- Flexible deployment: Choose between Strapi Cloud for zero-configuration hosting or self-host to scale with complete infrastructure control.

-- Strapi v5 enhancements: Get improved performance, updated APIs, and a better developer experience.
+- Strapi v5 enhancements: Leverage improved performance, updated APIs, TypeScript support, and a better developer experience purpose-built for modern application development.

 2. Contentful: Enterprise-Grade Content for Any Device